- This event has passed.

-Peter Bradley Adams of Birmingham, Alabama, is a folk-pop Americana singer-songwriter.
-Adams began playing piano at the age of six and continued studying throughout high school at Deerfield Academy in Deerfield, Massachusetts, as well as in college.
-He also worked with composer Michael Kapsner while he was studying abroad in Freiburg, Germany.
-Adams was focused on piano, organ, and music composition, but his experience in Germany inspired him to continue his musical studies no matter what.
-He attended the University of the South in Sewanee, Tennessee, and graduated with a Bachelor of Arts degree in Music.
-Later on, he earned a master’s degree in Music Composition from the University of Alabama’s School of Music in Tuscaloosa.
+Peter Bradley Adams of Birmingham, Alabama, is a folk-pop Americana singer-songwriter who began playing piano at the age of six and continued studying throughout high school at Deerfield Academy in Deerfield, Massachusetts, as well as in college.
+He’s worked with composer Michael Kapsner of Germany.
+Adams was focused on piano, organ, and music composition, but his experience in Germany inspired him to continue his musical studies in his education and as a career.

 “Adams is fast developing as a songwriter who both inspires and questions”

 – Nic Harcourt / Los Angeles Times Magazine

 “…one of the 21st-century writers whose songs are worth exploring.”

 “Quiet, contemplative, and utterly compelling, Peter Bradley Adams’s A Face Like Mine is, simply, stupendously good.”

 Gorton Community Center will take and may use photos and videos from this event for its promotional purposes.
 Your attendance indicates your consent to the above.

 Film and Event Refund and Cancellation Policy: There is no refund given for unused film or event tickets.